Pistachio: Towards Synthetic, Balanced, and Long-Form Video Anomaly Benchmarks: Conclusion

 \section{Conclusion}

-In this paper, we introduce Pistachio, a new large-scale, Synthetic, Balanced, and Long-Form benchmark for VAD and VAU.
-A key contribution is our highly automated generation pipeline, which not only built Pistachio but is also released as a tool for researchers to easily customize and generate new data.
-Our comprehensive evaluation demonstrates that Pistachio's unique characteristics (long-form videos, class balance) pose significant challenges to existing models, exposing their limitations.
-Furthermore, our synthetic approach provides precise ground truth for VAU, mitigating the heavy reliance on laborious manual annotation common in VAU research.
-While acknowledging the inherent "domain gap" as a limitation, we plan to enhance Pistachio with enhanced realism and multi-modal features.
-We believe Pistachio and its accompanying pipeline will serve as a valuable resource to drive future research in both VAD and VAU.
+In this paper, we introduce Pistachio, a new large-scale, Synthetic, Balanced, and Long-Form benchmark for VAD and VAU, accompanied by a highly automated and publicly released generation pipeline.
+Our comprehensive evaluation demonstrates that Pistachio's unique characteristics pose significant challenges to existing models, exposing their limitations.
+Furthermore, our synthetic approach provides precise ground truth for VAU, mitigating the heavy reliance on laborious manual annotation.
+We also provide concrete guidance for practitioners, recommending Pistachio as a scalable complement to real-world data and a foundation for fine-tuning rather than an unconditional substitute, and we hope it will serve as a valuable resource for future VAD and VAU research.